-In this video, I will talk about Grab (GRAB -10.39%) and its recent earnings report.
+In this video, I will go over Grab's (GRAB 2.61%) first-quarter earnings report.
 Watch the short video to learn more, consider subscribing, and click the special offer link below.

 Register for Free